"How do brains work?" and

 "What is the meaning of freedom?"

-Quad Nets are the focal point of origin of designs for new devices, similar to electronics devices, that model operations of brains and embody principles of freedom.
-In contrast to "the modern scientific view" that is based on states, the Quad Nets Project is based on action.
-Designs for new devices embody action in contrast to computerized models that embody states.
-Proposals for brain models based on new devices suggest actual answers to questions about brains and freedom.
+Quad Nets are designs for new devices and systems, similar to electronics devices and systems, that produce movements like those of animals and that embody principles of freedom.
+In contrast to computational models that are based on states, the Quad Nets Project is based on action.
+Proposals for new Quad Net devices that produce and control movements of "engineered organisms" suggest answers to questions about brains and freedom.